GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/readme.txt

 Multiple Query Execution can also help you connect to an external API, retrieve data from it, and do something with that data, all within a single request.
 Check out recipe [Creating an API gateway](http://localhost:8080/recipes/creating-an-api-gateway/) for an example.

+= Can Persisted Queries be used as webhooks? =

+Yes they can, because a persisted query lives on its own URL, it can extract the payload data (directly if passed as URL params, or using the [**HTTP Request via Schema**](https://gatographql.com/extensions/http-request-via-schema/) extension if passed in the body of the request), and then do something with that data (update a post, add a comment, send a notification, etc).

+Check recipe [Interacting with external services via webhooks](http://localhost:8080/recipes/interacting-with-external-services-via-webhooks/) to learn how to do this.

 = Can I interact with external services? =

 Yes you can, via the [**HTTP Client**](https://gatographql/extensions/http-client/) extension, which adds fields to the GraphQL schema to fetch data from any webserver, and provides special support to connect to REST and GraphQL APIs.

-Check recipe [Retrieving data from an external API](http://localhost:8080/recipes/retrieving-data-from-an-external-api/) to learn how to do this.
+Check recipe [Retrieving data from an external API](http://localhost:8080/recipes/retrieving-data-from-an-external-api/) to learn about all the new "HTTP client" fields, and examples on how to use them.

 = Can I execute GraphQL queries internally within my application? =